francescodalmonte/rs-Data-Parcellation-Improvement/README.md

 rsDPI is a Python implementation of an algorithm to automatically refine an existing parcellation of rs-fMRI data for functional-connectivity analyses.

+After cloning this reposiroty rsDPI can be run as a command line application without any installation needed.

 * [Overview](#overview)
 * [Requirements](#requirements)
 * [Usage](#usage)